What To Expect

 Ongoing Work

 Over time, therapy becomes a place to slow down, reflect, and connect more deeply with yourself and others.
-Using attachment-informed, somatic, and experiential approaches, we’ll explore patterns, heal old wounds, and practice new ways of relating.
+Using attachment-informed, experiential, and mind–body approaches, we’ll explore patterns, gently heal old wounds, and practice new ways of relating.

 Some sessions may feel emotional and revealing; others quiet and reflective.
-Each one supports your healing and growth.
+Each one supports meaningful healing and growth.

 Getting Started

-I offer a free 15-minute consultation to help you get a feel for the process and see if we’re a good fit.
+I offer a free 15-minute consultation so you can get a sense of the process and determine whether we’re a good fit.

 Session Rates

 I am an out-of-network provider and do not bill insurance directly.
-Many clients choose to pay out of pocket and request a statement (“superbill”) that they can submit to their insurance for possible reimbursement.
+Many clients choose to pay out of pocket and request a monthly statement (“superbill”) to submit for possible reimbursement.

-If you plan to use out-of-network benefits, I recommend contacting your insurance company in advance to understand your coverage and reimbursement process.
+If you plan to use out-of-network benefits, I recommend contacting your insurance provider in advance to understand your specific coverage.

-I work Monday–Friday from 8 a.m. to 2 p.m. in Solana Beach and online in CA & AZ.
-Sessions are 50 minutes in length.
-For effectiveness, I reserve the same day/time each week for your session.
-Frequent reschedules or changing times are not available.
-Most people begin with weekly sessions and later shift to every other week.
-We’ll figure out the rhythm that fits you best in our consultation.
+For consistency and effectiveness, I reserve the same day and time each week for your session.
+Frequent rescheduling or changing time slots is not available.
+Most clients begin with weekly sessions and may shift to biweekly as the work progresses.
+We’ll determine the rhythm that feels right for you during our consultation.

 Good Faith Estimate